open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ### Using a resources file

-You can simplify the procedure by using a text file as input.
-Create a file `resources.yaml`:
+You could simplify the previous two steps (adding helm chart and image as resources) by using a text file as input.
+For that, you could create a file `resources.yaml`, which should look like this:

 ```
 ---